About QUADOA® Optical CAD

 Interpolated Coatings: Wavelenght Dependent, Incident Angle Dependent, Incident Angle/Wavelenght Dep.

-Thin Film Coatings: From Catalog, Thin Film, Layer
+Thin Film Coatings: From Catalog, Thin Film, Uniform Layer, Math Expression Layer, Loop Operator, Birefringent Layer

 Spatial Coatings: Position Dependent, Array Coating